Riverscapes/riverscapes-tools/packages/brat/docs/Getting Started/ModelLogic.md

 - streams that don't fit into the other categories.
 Such areas are primarily streams where *Risk* of undesirable dams is classified as "Some" or "Considerable".

 ## Unsuitable or Limited Opportunities
-For areas where dam building potential is limited or impossible, this layer identifies the type of limitation.
+For areas where dam building potential is limited or impossible, this layer identifies the type of limitation based on the logic outlined below.

 ![unsuitable_or_limited]({{site.baseurl}}/assets/images/limited_opportunities.png)